Agravain: Death

-In the Vulgate Cycle and in works based on it, Agravain is one of the knights who realises that Lancelot and Queen Guinevere are secret lovers (in the Vulgate, he and his brothers are told of that by their aunt, Morgan).
+In the Vulgate Cycle and in works based on it, in what is sometimes known as "the plot of Agravain", he is one of the knights who realises that Lancelot and Queen Guinevere are secret lovers (in the Vulgate, he and his brothers are told of that by their aunt, Morgan).
 His envy and hatred of Lancelot lead him to believe that they should tell King Arthur about this.
 When Arthur happens to wander into the argument, he demands to know what it is that he should not be told about.
-Agravain tells Arthur about Lancelot and Guinevere; a plot is hatched according to which Arthur will go hunting all night without taking Lancelot.
+Agravain tells Arthur about Lancelot and Guinevere (in the Vulgate, Gawain and another of the brothers insist in vain that he "is just telling the worst gossip and lies imaginable").
+A plot is hatched according to which Arthur will go hunting all night without taking Lancelot.
 Agravain, with Mordred and a group of knights, will keep watch on the king's wife in order to entrap Lancelot when he comes to her and so prove the accusation.
 This results in Agravain's death, but the details vary depending on the telling.

-In the English poem Stanzaic Morte Arthur and in Malory's Le Morte d'Arthur, the trapped Lancelot attacks the knights who have lain in wait and kills almost all of them, including Agravain.
+In the English poem Stanzaic Morte Arthur and in Malory's Le Morte d'Arthur, the trapped Lancelot attacks Arthur's knights who have lain in the ambush and kills almost all of them, including Agravain (Agrawayne in the former work).
 In the Vulgate Mort Artu, however, Lancelot only kills one knight (Tanaguins) and the rest, in fear, refuse to attack Lancelot.
 Agravain is then among the nobles who sentence Guinevere to be burnt at the stake, and Arthur tells Agravain to pick knights to serve as a guard during the burning.
-Agravain agrees but insists that Arthur order Gaheris to accompany him as one of the party.
+Agravain agrees but insists that Arthur order his hated younger brother to accompany him as one of the party.
 When Lancelot and his party attack, Lancelot, riding ahead of the others, charges deliberately at Agravain, whom he recognises, and strikes him through his body with his lance.
 When King Arthur finds Agravain dead, he falls to the ground in a faint, and says (in Norris J. Lacy's modern English version of the Lancelot-Grail): "Oh, fair nephew, how he hated you who stuck you so!
 Everyone must know that he who deprived my kinsmen of such a knight as you are has inflicted terrible grief on me."
-Agravain's body is then buried in a very rich tomb in the church at Camelot.
+Agravain's body is then buried in a very rich tomb under the church at Camelot.